Diversified Port Property Experience

 The Net Results: The investors were given the necessary analyses and advice with which to decide to sell the site for substantial gains with a short term holding period and have the necessary information with which to more effectively negotiate a sales price.

-Client: Encroachment damage assessment for potential aggregates terminal
+Case: Encroachment damage assessment for potential aggregates terminal

 Location: USA